ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the owner of the tokens to be approved.

 - MUST NOT be thrown for transfer operations.
-- MUST be thrown for unintended approvals from the zero address.
+- MUST be thrown for disallowed approvals from the zero address.

 #### `ERC20InvalidSpender(address)`